 Building a great revenue management team

-As growth slows in many large consumer products markets, the importance of revenue management continues to grow.
+As the fast moving consumer goods market continues to face increasing pressure on margins, the importance of revenue management continues to grow.
 This has led to more and more companies recruiting dedicated revenue management teams to help grow their profitability.
-But what do you need to ensure success for this team?
+But what do you need to ensure success for revenue management teams?

 Objectivity and resolve